 Before a fast

 While fasting is safe for most healthy people, going without food or drink might pose risks for people living with conditions such as diabetes, coronary artery disease, and kidney disease, Dr. Naidoo says.
-Consult your physician for recommendations based on your personal medical situation if you have a health condition.
-Fasting generally is not recommended for people who are pregnant.
-If you’re taking a medication that must be consumed with food, map out an appropriate dosing plan with your doctor before the fasting period gets under way.
+For this reason, it’s imperative you chat with your doctor if you have any health issues so they can help you strategize safely.
+For example, if you’re taking a medication that must be consumed with food, they can assist in mapping out an appropriate dosing plan before the fasting period gets under way.

-If you’re a habitual coffee drinker who chugs a few cups every morning, quitting cold turkey during a fast could leave you with caffeine-withdrawal symptoms such as headache and difficulty focusing, Dr. Naidoo says.
+If your morning motto is "but first, coffee"—quitting cold turkey during a fast could leave you with caffeine-withdrawal symptoms such as headache and difficulty focusing—that double down on the difficulty of the fast itself, says Dr. Naidoo.
 If possible, try scaling back your intake gradually in the week or two leading up to your fast to help give your body a chance to adjust.

-Once fasting hours conclude, there’s a good chance you’ll be feeling ravenous—and apt to gobble any food in sight.
+Once fasting hours conclude, there’s a good chance you’ll be feeling ravenous—and apt to gobble up whatever’s in sight.
 Whether you’re intending to feast with family or have a solo supper in your kitchen, consider making a meal plan ahead of time that supports your overall wellness goals.
-For example, you might choose recipes, shop for ingredients, and do some kitchen prep the day before.
-That way, you won’t be scrambling for something good to eat when your appetite is raging.
-(Read below for suggestions on delicious foods you might want to include.)
+Choose recipes, shop for ingredients, and do some kitchen prep the day before—or pre-select your restaurant order— so you aren’t left scrambling.
+(Psst—read below for suggestions on yummy foods you might want to include.)

-During a period of fasting, many people feel more tired than they ordinarily do.
-Some amount of fatigue is to be expected, Dr. Naidoo says.
-To help keep your energy up during the day, do your best to get the widely recommended 7 to 9 hours of sleep each night.
-Stick to a regular bedtime, and optimize your sleeping environment to get the best possible ZZZs.
+During a period of fasting, many people feel more tired than they ordinarily do, says Dr. Naidoo.
+(Considering the lack of food fuel, it makes sense!)
+To keep your energy up during the day, do your best to recharge your batteries by getting 7 to 9 hours of sleep each night—sticking to a regular bedtime and optimizing your sleep environment can both help make that dream a reality.

 Strenuous workouts definitely aren’t ideal in the absence of food or water, Dr. Naidoo says.
 Instead, she recommends gentler forms of movement during fasting hours, such as walking or light yoga.
-You may also find it useful to schedule physical activity for a time of day you feel most up to it—say, shortly after your morning meal.
+You may also find it useful to schedule physical activity for a time of day you'll be most powered-up—say, right after your morning meal.

-Don’t be too hard on yourself if your grumbling tummy induces fantasies of pizza or chocolate cake.
-You’re only human!
-Try to redirect your thoughts from your appetite to your deeper reasons for engaging in the fast.
+If your grumbling tummy conjures fantasies of pizza or chocolate cake, try not to judge the thoughts.
+(You’re human!)
+Instead, redirect them from your appetite to your deeper reasons for engaging in the fast—your why.
 Says Dr. Naidoo, “Whether [through] prayer, a meditation, a breathing exercise, or a mindful practice you enjoy, focus your attention on the meaning of what you are doing.”

 After long hours without sustenance, your body needs the best nourishment it can get.
 Filling up on a variety of veggies, fruits, whole grains, and legumes is a great way to get fiber and other nutrients.
 “A general healthy rule of thumb is to think of each plate as 80% plant-based,” Dr. Naidoo says.
 She recommends rounding out your post-fast meal with lean protein sources like salmon, chicken, and eggs to support satiety, as well as foods that contain healthy fats—such as extra-virgin olive oil, avocado, seeds, and nuts—to further support your wellbeing and dial up the satisfaction quotient.

-It’s easy to forget that you’re parched when your appetite is raging.
-If you’ve gone a full day without a beverage, be sure to sip water regularly throughout your post-fast meal and during any permissible stretches thereafter, Dr. Naidoo advises.
-(Note too that alcohol is dehydrating.)
+When you’re hangry, it’s easy to forget that you’re probably parched too!
+If you’ve gone a full day without a drink, be sure to sip water regularly throughout your post-fast meal and during any permissible stretches thereafter, Dr. Naidoo advises.
+(Note: Alcohol is dehydrating, so maybe save the marg for after the entire holiday.)
 And those fruits and veggies we mentioned a moment ago?
 They can help slake your thirst, too!
 Oranges, apples, tomatoes, cucumbers, leafy greens, and cruciferous veggies like broccoli are just some picks high in water content.

 The goal of a post-fast meal is to satisfy your appetite and nutrition needs without making you feel super stuffed and uncomfortable.
 To that end, try being “truly present when you eat,” Dr. Naidoo says.
 Mindful eating increases your awareness so you can consume more consciously, less automatically, and with more pleasure.
 Savor your food and appreciate its texture, flavor, and aroma.
-Sip water between bites.
-Dr. Naidoo suggests shutting off the TV and keeping your phone away from the table.
-This can help limit distractions and hold your attention in the moment.
+Because gratitude translates across every culture.

 Fiza Pirani is an Atlanta-based writer and editor, and the founder of the award-winning immigrant mental-health newsletter Foreign Bodies.
 Her work has appeared in Colorlines, The Guardian, Teen Vogue, The Atlanta Journal-Constitution, and YES!
 Magazine.